top of page

 • M.E.O.
 (Memory Effect Optimization)

-• Modern teens face a poly-crisis of overlapping uncertainties: pandemic scars, climate anxiety, AI disruption.
+• Modern teens face a poly-crisis of overlapping uncertainties: pandemic scars, climate anxiety, and AI disruption.

-• What children need today is breadth over just depth — training curiosity, adaptability, and cognitive flexibility .. even the skill of creating HUMAN CONNECTION
+• What children need today is breadth over just depth.
+They require training in curiosity, adaptability, and cognitive flexibility.
+They even need the skill of creating HUMAN CONNECTION.

-AND If you’re in Luzern on October 16th, come say hi — free of charge, just good conversation — at Bourbaki, 15:00.
-Let’s talk about how to raise minds that don’t just survive the storm, but learn to read the weather.
+If you’re in Luzern on December 14th, come say hi — free of charge, just good conversation.
+Let’s talk about how to raise minds that don’t just survive the storm but learn to read the weather.

 Help children train their skills.
 Explore different Mind Skills frameworks to help young minds thrive through intense changes.